preethammohan9/recession-regression/Data/README.md

 - File Name: all_inputs_cleaned.csv
 - Number of columns (features): 15 (excluding Month)
 - Number of rows (data points): 204
-	- Monthly Data from June 2006 to September 2023 (inclusive)
+	- Monthly data from June 2006 to September 2023 (inclusive)

 ## Features